-To analyze a sample of prescription eye drops, a 10.00-mL portion is extracted with dichloromethane.
-The extract is dried and the norfloxacin reconstituted in methanol and diluted to 10 mL in a volumetric flask.
-A 5.00-mL portion of this solution is diluted to volume in a 100-mL volumetric flask.
-Analysis of this sample gives an initial rate of 0.0394 AU/min.
-What is the concentration of norfloxacin in the eye drops in mg/mL?
+To analyze a sample of prescription eye drops, a 10.00-mL portion was extracted with dichloromethane.
+The extract was dried and the norfloxacin reconstituted in methanol and diluted to 10 mL in a volumetric flask.
+A 5.00-mL portion of this solution was diluted to volume in a 100-mL volumetric flask.
+Analysis of this sample gave an initial rate of 0.0394 AU/min.
+What is the concentration of norfloxacin in the eye drops?

-Figure 13.5 shows the calibration curve and the calibration equation for the external standards.
-Substituting 0.0394 AU/min for the initial rate and solving for the concentration of norfloxacin gives a result of 152 μ g/mL.
+Figure 13.5 shows the calibration curve and calibration equation for the external standards.
+Substituting 0.0394 AU/min for the initial rate and solving for the concentration of norfloxacin gives a result of 152 mg/mL.
 This is the concentration in a diluted sample of the extract.
 The concentration in the extract before dilution is